-The relaxation of the Covid 19 restrictions has seen a move to hybrid working, with employees working approximately 40% of the week in Hillside House and the remainder at home.
-Most meetings continue to be held remotely although Management Team meetings are now hybrid meetings.
-In addition the Management Team have continued to have brief catch up meetings, three times a week via online meetings to address any day to day issues that have arisen.
-These meetings commenced at the start of the pandemic and have proved to be beneficial in maintaining the governance and running of the organisation.
+Hybrid working continues to be the norm with employees working approximately 40% of the week in Glendevon House and the remainder at home.
+Most meetings continue to be held remotely although Management Team meetings are now in person meetings.
+In addition the Management Team have continued to have brief catch up meetings, two to three times a week via online meetings to address any day to day issues that have arisen.